lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ## Rationale

-The ERC725 general data key value store allows for the ability to add any kind of information to the the account contract, which allows future use cases.
+The ERC725Y general data key-value store allows for the ability to add any kind of information to the the account contract, which allows future use cases.
 The general executor allows full interactability with any smart contract or address.
-And the universal receiver allows the reaction to any future asset.
+And the universal receiver allows reacting to any future asset received.

 ## Implementation